 As mentioned before, Locarno is situated in Ticino canton, meaning that the spoken language in Locarno is Italian.
-Boun giorno!
+Boun Giorno!
 Switzerland is such a fascinating place that even 4 languages work together perfectly.
-You just cross the Gotthard Tunnel and you get into italian language, architecture, food – but still the same country.
+You just cross the Gotthard Tunnel and you get into Italian language, architecture, food – but still the same country.

 Locarno would be considered a very old city as the first signs of life there are dating back to 14th century BC.
-Do not forget that Italy is right there and huge Roman Empire was all the time in these surroundings.
+Do not forget that Italy is right there and the huge Roman Empire was all the time in these surroundings.

 One very very interesting fact (or speculation) by historian Marino Vigano was made that Leonardo da Vinci itself designed Locarno’s castle.
-What about that 🙂 ?

-As mentioned before, Locarno is right next to famous Lake Maggiore, it is a beautiful crystal clear huge lake next to the mountains.
+As mentioned before, Locarno is right next to the famous Lake Maggiore, it is a beautiful crystal clear huge lake next to the mountains.
 It is a perfect location just to sit and enjoy the views, but if you as well connect this with a nice walk in the old town, you are going to have a really refreshing experience.

-Next thing would be Visconteo Castle.
+The next thing would be Visconteo Castle.
 It is a castle with a museum which is famous for its Roman glass exhibition.

-Once you walk in the old town, you will get to see many more old churches, towers, old buildings, overall city has a very strong italian atmosphere.
+Once you walk in the old town, you will get to see many more old churches, towers, old buildings, overall city has a very strong Italian atmosphere.

 Time needed: 1-2 hours depending on how much you enjoy the atmosphere.

 This place is pretty specific.
 Do you like falcons?
 Or do you at least would like to see some of them?
 I think this is pretty much the only place in Switzerland which specializes in falcons.
-It is like mini zoo.
-It has a small amphitheatre where they make bird shows, so you can see how falcons are close to people.
+It is like a mini zoo.
+It has a small amphitheater where they make bird shows, so you can see how falcons are close to people.
 You can see those rare train falcons.

 This is one of a kind place not just in Switzerland, but in all Europe.